Nuitka/Nuitka-website/doc/posts/nuitka-this-week-14.rst

 With ``get_parameter`` you get the option value, and can be conditional on it in the ``when`` block.
 That is the 3rd new thing.

-The forth new thing, is the forcing of environment variables.
+The fourth new thing, is the forcing of environment variables.
 We have so far done this, including in plugins like ``tk-inter`` manually with post-load-code.
 The above is the same, effectively doing ``os.environ["PYTORCH_JIT"] = "0"`` if the JIT is to be disabled.

 These changes are designed to avoid having to do plugins again.
-Historically for ``toga`` support, we should have been a new plugin, but now it's not, since the Yaml mechanism can cover retrieval of compile time values from modules.
+Historically for ``toga`` support, we should have created a new plugin, but now it's not necessary anymore, since the Yaml mechanism can cover retrieval of compile time values from modules.
 And for ``torch`` and the JIT, a plugin would have been needed to provide the command line control for that decision.

 This increased power of the Yaml will make it even less often the case that a plugin must be written.
 But of course docs will have to be added